 The current project area, approved by the Council on November 5, 2014, in Duck is immediately north of the Army Corps property referred to as Segment 7 (from north of the Army Corps property to Dianne Street) and a portion of the area referred to as Segment 8 (from Dianne Street to slightly north of Oyster Catcher Lane), with a 500 foot taper on the northern end of the project which is not shown on the map.
 (Updated March 18, 2016) Please refer to the map here.

 On March 17, 2016, Dare County (the contracting entity for the project) awarded the bid for the project, which includes the Towns of Duck, Kitty Hawk and Kill Devil Hills, to Great Lakes Dredge and Dock Company.
 A contract with Great Lakes Dredge and Dock Company was executed on April 19, 2016.
 The bid totaled $38,596,850.
 The contractor has been given a 17 month window (April 2016- December 2017) to complete the Duck, Kill Devil Hills and Kitty Hawk projects.
-Great Lakes Dredge and Dock Company has an updated construction schedule that has the project starting in Duck mid to late May and concluding mid to late July.
+Great Lakes Dredge and Dock Company has an updated construction schedule that has the project starting in Duck in late May and concluding late July.
 Please keep in mind that things may change due to weather and equipment issues.
 The latest project updates will be made available on our website and during construction, on an interactive project map which will be available at www.morebeachtolove.com.

 In order to get a permit for a beach nourishment project, such as the one that the Town of Duck is proposing, many items have to be completed.
 These include, but are not limited to, offshore sand sampling and compatibility analysis, sand borrow area survey sampling and compatibility analysis, updating models related to shoreline change rates and storm damage, and completing environmental documentation and assessments, which includes mandatory comment periods.
 These items must be completed before the Town can submit permit applications.
 Once permits are submitted for review, various State and Federal agencies must have sufficient time to comment on the applications and the Town must review and respond to these comments.
 The Town received its Coastal Area Management Act (CAMA) Major Permit December 1, 2015 and the Army Corps of Engineers Permit on May 25, 2016.
 For an update on the project by CPENC given during the Duck Council Retreat on March 9, 2016, view slides presented here: Beach Management Project Update and click here to view a video of the presentation given by CPENC.